When you think of Florida, aka The Sunshine State, you probably think of sun-drenched beaches and bustling theme parks.

-Here is a closer look at some of the most haunted places in Florida:
+Here is a closer look at some of the most haunted places in Florida…

 Back in the day, Complex 34 was designed to be one of NASA’s largest and most prominent launch pads.
 However, in 1967 three astronauts died in a cabin fire and the launch pad was closed down permanently.
 What remains stands as a memorial to those fallen souls.

 6 - Vinoy Renaissance, St. PetersburgBOOK NOW

 The Vinoy Renaissance Hotel was built in 1925 to serve as a seasonal hotel open from December to March.
 It was a popular hang out for many celebrities of the time including the likes of Babe Ruth, James Stewart, Herbert Hoover and Calvin Coolidge.

-Guests have also reported seeing a semi transparent man and even feeling like they are being held down on the bed as they sleep.
+Guests have also reported seeing a semi-transparent man and even feeling like they are being held down on the bed as they sleep.
 Staff say that the Old Wing of the hotel is by far the most haunted area of the building and that this is where most of the paranormal events take place.

 5 - Coral Gables Biltmore Hotel, Coral GablesBOOK NOW

-The Coral Gables Biltmore Hotel in Florida is a Mediterranean mansion hotel with fountains, terraces and columned loggias.
-It has long been a favourite haunt of celebrities and dignitaries as well as the general public.
+The Coral Gables Biltmore Hotel in Florida is a Mediterranean mansion hotel with fountains, terraces, and columned loggias.
+It has long been a favorite haunt of celebrities and dignitaries as well as the general public.

-One of the spirits that is said to haunt this 1926 hotel is that of mobster Fatty Walsh who was killed at the hotel in the midst of a gambling dispute.
+One of the spirits that are said to haunt this 1926 hotel is that of mobster Fatty Walsh who was killed at the hotel in the midst of a gambling dispute.
 Ever the gentleman, he is said to open doors for the waitresses as they carry trays in and out of the restaurant.

 There have also been reports of a woman in white, believed to be the spirit of a woman who jumped out of the tower although her reasons for doing so are not known.
 There has also been a waltzing couple seen dancing across the floor before vanishing abruptly.